 The 9 most in-demand remote jobs

-If you’re one of the millions of Americans looking for work, there are plenty of opportunities for job hunters out there these days — especially if you have a specialized skill that’s in high demand in the midst of the pandemic.
+If you’re one of the millions of Americans looking for work, there are plenty of opportunities for job hunters out there these days — especially if you have a specialized skill that’s in high demand.

-As companies continue to pivot and figure out how to continue their work in the midst of the pandemic, the unemployment rate has been dropping — it’s now 6.3%, down from its peak of 14.8% in April 2020.
+As companies continue to pivot and figure out how to best perform their work in the current environment, the unemployment rate has been dropping — it’s now 6.3%, down from its peak of 14.8% in April 2020.